The online commemoration will begin at 1:00 pm EST on March 29th. You may need to refresh your browser once it begins.

-We honor Vietnam veterans all year long but join us for this special month of honoring our nation’s Vietnam veterans leading up to Vietnam War Veterans Day.
+We continue to lead the way in paying tribute to our nation’s Vietnam veterans and their families.
+We work to honor, preserve, and educate to ensure that current and future generations never forget the service and sacrifice of those who came before them.
 We’ll tell you how WE honor Vietnam veterans and ways you can get involved and we want to hear the ways YOU honor Vietnam veterans in your community.

 Ways VVMF works to honor all who served and sacrificed during the Vietnam Era: